Arequipa Peru Temple: History

 The Arequipa Peru Temple was announced during general conference by church president Thomas S. Monson on October 6, 2012, concurrently with the Tucson Arizona Temple.
 It was the third temple announced in Peru and the 167th across the world.

 In January 2016, the temple site—located in the Cayma District of Arequipa—received zoning approval and building permits for construction on approximately 7.91 acres (3.2 ha).
-Preliminary plans were for a structure of 26,969 square feet (2,505 m²).
+Preliminary plans were for a structure of 26,969 square feet (2,505 m^{2}).
 In March 2016, a general contractor was selected.

 Church members gathered for a groundbreaking ceremony, to mark the commencement of construction, on March 4, 2017.
-Presiding was Carols A. Godoy, president of the South America Northwest Area, who was joined by his counselors Enrique R. Falabella and Hugo Montoya.
-During construction, the angel Moroni statue—gilded in gold leaf—was placed on the temple’s cupola lantern on November 30, 2018, in a ceremony attended by hundreds of onlookers.
+Presiding was Carlos A. Godoy, president of the South America Northwest Area, who was joined by his counselors Enrique R. Falabella and Hugo Montoya.
+During construction, the angel Moroni statue—gilded in gold leaf—was placed on the temple's cupola lantern on November 30, 2018, in a ceremony attended by hundreds of onlookers.

 After construction was completed, a public open house was held from November 15 to 30, 2019 (excluding Sundays), with over 80,000 people touring the temple.

 The temple was dedicated in three sessions on December 15, 2019, by Ulisses Soares of the Quorum of the Twelve Apostles.
 The dedication included a traditional cornerstone ceremony and was broadcast to meetinghouses throughout the temple district.

 In 2020, like all the church's others, the Arequipa Peru Temple was closed for a time in response to the COVID-19 pandemic.